eclipse-tractusx/digital-product-pass/tutorial/README.md

    * Manufacturer Part ID
    * Submodel Reference

-5. #### Generate the QR Code
+#### Step 5 - Generate the QR Code

   * Follow the tutorial on "How to generate a QR code"

+#### Step 6 - Print the QR-Code

-7. Print the QR-Code and paste it in the specific Part in the Arena -X. Ensure that the QR code is securely attached and easily scannable.
+Print the QR Code from the nearby printer and paste it in the specific Part in the Arena -X. Ensure that the QR code is securely attached and easily scannable.
 Test the scanning functionality to verify that the encoded information can be retrieved accurately.

-## Phase 2: Consume the Digital Product Pass with app (Consumer + Provider)
+## Phase 2: Data Consumption

+##### Duration: 45 mins

-### Part A - Digital Product Pass Application Deployment
+#### Step 1 - Digital Product Pass Application Deployment

-1. #### DPP App Deployment

-Access the virual Machine (VM) and follow the instructions from the workstream.
+   * Access the virual Machine (VM) and follow the instructions from the workstream.

-2. Namespace creation - Each group will be allocated a Namespace.
+   * Namespace creation - Each group will be allocated a Namespace.

-3. Deploy the application using Helm Charts
+   * Deploy the application using Helm Charts

-4. Verify and access the deployment using your computer
+   * Verify and access the deployment using your computer

-### Part B - Consumption - Access application using Smartphone using IP address and Ports
+#### Step 2 - Consumption - Access application using Smartphone using IP address and Ports

-5. Access the application using the provided credentials
+   * Access the application using the provided credentials

-6. Scan the QR code of your respective part.
+   * Scan the QR code of your respective part.

-7. Upon scanning, you will obtain the passport.
+   * Upon scanning, you will obtain the passport.

-8. Access the UI of the passport to view its details.
+   * Access the UI of the passport to view its details.

-###  Part C - Creating the Final Digital Product Passport (DPP) for the Whole Car
+####  Step 3 - Creating the Final Digital Product Passport (DPP) for the Whole Car

-9. Scan the QR codes from various parts of the car and record the Product Carbon Footprint (PCF) value of each specific part.
+   * Scan the QR codes from various parts of the car and record the Product Carbon Footprint (PCF) value of each specific part.

-10. #### Compile the following information to create the DPP:
+* #### Compile the following information to create the DPP:

    * Name: Provide a name for the car model.
    * Description: Include a brief description of the car, its features, and specifications.